 As such, it pays to look into switching life insurance providers as soon as possible, as the cost of a new policy will only go up as you age.
 In other words, if you are paying too much for life cover and you don't switch, the chances of finding a deal that saves you money elsewhere reduces significantly.

-In addition to age, your health status at the time of taking out a policy is used to calculate eligibility and costs.
-If you're currently in good health, and do not have a personal or family history of illness, you can usually expect to pay lower premiums.
+In addition to age, your health status at the time of taking out a policy is used to calculate your eligibility and premium costs.
+If you're currently in good health, and do not have a personal or family history of illness, you can usually expect to pay lower premiums than someone with medical conditions.

 It's a sad truth, but we never know what the future has in store - and this is particularly true when it comes to health.
 As such, it's financially savvy to switch life insurance providers as soon as possible, rather than risk leaving it until it is too late and you are no longer able to find a better deal elsewhere.